-- Household recycling, waste collection and street cleaning contract procurement - Tunbridge Wells Borough Council - Kent Minerals and Waste Local Plan 2013-30 (KMWLP) - Kent Minerals and Waste Safeguarding Planning Document (2017)
+- Household recycling, waste collection and street cleaning contract procurement Tunbridge Wells Borough Council - Kent Minerals and Waste Local Plan 2013-30 (KMWLP) - Kent Minerals Site Plan 2020 - Kent Minerals and Waste Safeguarding Planning Document (2017) - Kent County Council, The Case for Waste

-Early engagement consultation with infrastructure providers as part of scenario testing and determining constraints and development options in November 2016.

-- Consultation at the Regulation 18 Issues and Options Consultation from May to June 2017. - Stakeholder consultation with infrastructure providers in July/August 2018. - Stakeholder consultation with infrastructure providers in March/April 2019. - Stakeholder consultation with infrastructure providers in June 2019 - Discussions with Tunbridge Wells Borough Council Officers responsible for contract with Urbaser Ltd for local waste and recycling collection.
+- Early engagement consultation with infrastructure providers as part of scenario testing and determining constraints and development options in November 2016. - Consultation at the Regulation 18 Issues and Options Consultation from May to June 2017. - Stakeholder consultation with infrastructure providers in July/August 2018. - Stakeholder consultation with infrastructure providers in March/April 2019. - Stakeholder consultation with infrastructure providers in June 2019 - Discussions with Tunbridge Wells Borough Council Officers responsible for contract with Urbaser Ltd for local waste and recycling collection. - Consultation on the Regulation 18 Draft Local Plan from September to November 2019. - Stakeholder consultation with infrastructure providers in October 2020 on the revised development strategy

-- 3.244 Recycling, waste collection, and street cleaning is provided by Urbaser Ltd, who took on the contract on behalf of Tunbridge Wells Borough Council on 30 March 2019.
-The Council is working in partnership with Tonbridge & Malling Borough Council, having entered an eight-year contract with Urbaser to provide enhanced recycling services for residents. - 3.245 The enhanced service will give residents a kerbside glass recycling collection, opt-in chargeable garden waste collection, and a weekly food waste collection will begin from Monday 30 September.
-Improved levels of service across both boroughs and expanded services will help to generate a significant rise in local recycling rates, benefiting residents and the environment. - 3.246 Kent County Council Waste Management operates a network of 18 Household Recycling Centres (HWRCs) and six co-located Waste Transfer Stations (WTSs) and demand on these sites is at unprecedented levels.
+- 3.245 Recycling, waste collection, and street cleaning is provided by Urbaser Ltd, who took on the contract on behalf of Tunbridge Wells Borough Council in March 2019.
+The Council is working in partnership with Tonbridge & Malling Borough Council, having entered an eight-year contract with Urbaser to provide enhanced recycling services for residents. - 3.246 The enhanced service will give residents a kerbside glass recycling collection, opt-in chargeable garden waste collection, and a weekly food waste collection.
+Improved levels of service across both boroughs and expanded services will help to generate a significant rise in local recycling rates, benefiting residents and the environment. - 3.247 KCC as the Waste Disposal Authority, operate a network of 18 Household Waste Recycling Centres (HWRCs) and 5 co-located Waste Transfer Stations (WTSs) and demand on these sites is at unprecedented levels.
+In Tunbridge Wells, KCC operate a WTS at North Farm for the receipt of kerbside waste collected by WCAs (both TWBC and some of Tonbridge and Malling Borough Council).
+There is also a colocated HWRC for residents to dispose of household waste.
+Both of these facilities are strategic, serving not only the whole of TWBC area but also parts of adjoining Districts.

-3.247 The new contract will take effect from 1 March 2019, although service commencement will take place on 30 March 2019, with the new recycling and waste collection service arrangements coming into operation between 1 July 2019 and 30 November 2019.
-The mobilisation of the new service will be a significant logistics project, including the delivery of new containers to residents and changes to collection days and recycling weeks as the successful contractor optimises the collection rounds across the two council areas.
+3.248 The new Urbaser contract came into effect from 1 March 2019 and service commencement took place in March 2019, with the inclusion of new recycling and waste collection service arrangements.
+The mobilisation of the new service involved a significant logistics project, including the delivery of new containers to residents and changes to collection days and recycling weeks as the successful contractor optimises the collection rounds across the two council areas.

-Additional future requirements needed to deliver growth proposed in the Draft Local Plan
+Additional future requirements needed to deliver growth proposed in the Local Plan